List on Bids44 →

 Factors That Affect Kia Syros Resale Value

-Service History: A complete, documented service history from an authorized Kia service centre is gold.
-It adds ₹15,000-₹30,000 to the value, assuring buyers of proper maintenance.
-Missing records raise red flags and will lead to lower offers.
+Full Service History: A complete, documented service history from an authorized Kia service centre is gold.
+It assures buyers of proper maintenance and can add ₹20,000-₹40,000 to the value.
+Missing records raise red flags.

 Maintenance Cost Breakdown (India, 2026)